AI Tools for Large Codebase Analysis (Enterprise Picks)

 The Tools That Actually Matter

-Let's look at what's actually available for tackling this problem.
-Not the marketing hype, but what these tools really do.
+Let's look at what's available for tackling this problem, beyond the marketing hype.

-Augment Code is probably the most interesting.
-Instead of just suggesting code completions, it indexes 400,000 to 500,000 files at once and keeps that context in memory.
-When you ask it about your authentication flow, it can tell you exactly how it works across your entire codebase.
+Instead of just suggesting code completions, Augment indexes 400K–500K files at once and keeps that context in memory.
+Ask it about your authentication flow and it can explain exactly how it works across your entire codebase.

-The security stuff is handled properly too.
+Security?
 SOC 2 Type II, ISO 42001, customer-managed encryption.
-All the enterprise checkboxes.
-Companies like Webflow and Kong are using it, which suggests it's not just vaporware.
+Companies like Webflow and Kong are already using it for enterprise-scale codebases.

-But here's what's interesting.
-The tools that focus on understanding existing code are way more valuable than the ones that just help you write new code.
-Yet most of the marketing is still about code generation.
+The common theme: tools that focus on understanding existing code are far more valuable than ones that just help you write new code.
+Yet most marketing is still about code generation.

 What This Actually Feels Like